 Is your Cash in a safe place?

-Given all that small business have had to face in the last eighteen months, it may seem a strange time to question the location of any cash you may have in the business.
+Given all that small business have had to face in the last couple of years, it may seem a strange time to question the location of any cash you may have in the business.

 Surely that’s way down the list of things to consider?

 Actually, no!
 There are quite a few businesses out there who are sitting on more cash than is usual.

 - Bounce Back loans were taken out in the depths of lockdown, when there was no indication of how long the closures would last.

 - Coronavirus Business Interruption Loans (CBILS) were for businesses who could borrow more than the Bounce Back Loan limit of £50,000, and many grabbed at them, for the same reasons.

 - Pent up demand from consumers who couldn’t spend for months has seen many businesses busier over the last few months than is usual.
 Continuing restrictions have meant people can’t get away for their usual holidays, they’ve been watching their current account balances rising, and have found alternative ways to spend!